timescale/docs/self-hosted/upgrades/major-upgrade.md

 1. Upgrade PostgreSQL to 15
 1. Upgrade TimescaleDB to 2.17.2.

-If you are currently running versions of TimescaleDB and PostgreSQL that are incompatible, [upgrade PostgreSQL][upgrade-pg] to a supported version before you upgrade TimescaleDB.
+You may need to [upgrade to the latest PostgreSQL version][upgrade-pg] before you upgrade TimescaleDB.

 <SupportMatrix />